rked for Unichem PLC as a Locum Pharmacist throughout Devon, Cornwall & Somerset.

 One find of notoriety is the famous FLYING ENTERPRISE SS.

-February of 1999 Tony emigrated to Tampa in the USA., but currently lived in
+February of 1999 Tony emigrated to the USA., and lived in

 Clearwater.
 He took his Captain's License with the US Coastguard in October 2000